 But because just a few species are popular in plant nurseries (listed below), it is worthwhile to learn the botanical names to avoid problems.
 And Lavandula angustifolia will soon roll off your tongue.

 The main thing we need to know when growing lavender is whether our plant is perennial or annual.
+This explains the basic differences between perennials and annuals in case this is all new for you.

 As you’ll see with the photos below, the least cold tolerant is Lavandula xintermedia which has a different and distinct flower shape from the others.
 These are often sold in pots as annuals.